luschetinger/awsrestart-python/README.md

 # conditionals-bananas.py
 Script uses a while loop to run multiple times.
 It asks for an user input, 'how many bananas do you have' according to the user answer, it will categorize the amount of bananas.

+# definingfunctions.py
+A function is defined and called.
+The program asks for an name and age, then gives an output according to the age provided